cbschicago/chicago-crime-data/README.md

 ### CTA Crime

-CTA Crime datasets contain the same information as the citywide ones, but contain only incidents that occurred on CTA trains, buses, train stations, bus stops and other cta property.
+CTA Crime datasets contain the same information as the citywide ones, but contain only incidents that occurred on CTA trains, train stations, train platforms, buses, and bus stops.

 #### [cta-index-crime-ytd.xlsx](output/cta-index-crime-ytd.xlsx)